 - 1. This Schedule is to be read in conjunction with: - a.
-Schedule C: Financial Contributions for Transition in Western Australia; - b.
-Schedule D: Cross-billing and budget neutrality arrangements in Western Australia; and - c.
+Schedule A: Participant Transition Arrangements in Western Australia - b.
+Schedule B: Financial Contributions for Transition in Western Australia; - c.
+Schedule C: Cross-billing and budget neutrality arrangements in Western Australia; and - d.
 Bilateral Agreement between the Commonwealth and Western Australia for the Transition of Responsibilities for Aged Care and Disability Services. - 2.
 The Parties agree that it is important that the roll out of the National Disability Insurance Scheme (NDIS) is managed so that people are not disadvantaged during the transition to the full roll out of the NDIS in Western Australia (WA).